 The best part of the Cedar Butte hike is what you put in all the work for — the summit.
 There’s a great view (a little obstructed by growing trees) of the Snoqualmie River Valley.
 Looking north, you can see several local peaks and mountains, miles of forest, and the traffic cruising along I-90 in the distance.
 It’s a very peaceful setting, especially when you’re up there all by yourself.

 There are a couple other fun views near the Cedar Butte summit that you don’t want to miss.
 I was so committed to climbing to the top, I honestly didn’t notice them until I was heading back down the trail.
 The best view of the bunch allows you to see Rattlesnake Lake in the distance through a gap in the trees.

-The Cedar Butte hike is one of the “least visited” trails in the Snoqualmie Pass corridor (Rattlesnake Ledge and Mount Si are much more popular), but you really shouldn’t miss it.
+The Cedar Butte hike is one of the “least visited” trails in the Snoqualmie Pass corridor (Rattlesnake Ledge, Mount Si and Little Si are much more popular), but you really shouldn’t miss it.
 Located only about 45 minutes (depending on the traffic) from Seattle in North Bend, the Cedar Butte Trail offers a great year-round day hike.
 You get a nice workout and a cool view, and it only take a couple hours of your day.

 Have you ever done the Cedar Butte hike?
 How was your experience?
 What did you think of the view at the summit?
 We’d love to hear from you!
 Please leave your comments below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more fun activities around the Puget Sound!